sangam14/alldaydevops2021/README.md

 ## Demo -2

-## Secure your Web App before deploy using Docker/kubernetes/Helm application - thing about security !
+## Secure your Web App before deploy using Docker/kubernetes/Helm application - think about security !